shyam334/ci/README.md

 1. Download the travis client. https://github.com/travis-ci/travis.rb.
 1. Login. `travis login --pro`
 1. Add the encrypted password for travis to clone this repo.
 By running this command in the same directory as `.travis.yml`. `travis encrypt 'OMNIA_CI_PASSWORD=...`.
 1. Add the encrypted artifactory password.
-By running this command in the same directory as `.travis.yml`. `travis encrypt 'ARTIFACTOET_PASSWORD=...`.
+By running this command in the same directory as `.travis.yml`. `travis encrypt 'ARTIFACTORY_PASSWORD=...`.
 1. Enable the build by `travis enable -r [name]`.